subu-nair1798/zendesk-challenge/README.md

 ### Task 6

 ### Task 7

-Using Promise-based HTTP clients like ```axios``` for the server-side and ```fetch API``` for the client-side, streamlined the process of error handling in case of request / response errors.
+Using Promise-based HTTP clients, like ```axios``` for the server-side and ```fetch API``` for the client-side, streamlined the process of error handling in case of request / response errors.
 Further, the use of ```react-router-dom``` elegantly handled bad paths by displaying friendly error messages and also guiding the user back to safe paths.